tsibley/netfb/README.md

 software, which I with all due seriousness named __netfb__.

 netfb is a network service which listens on port 11235 for image data.
-Images it receives are appropriated converted and resized, composed against a matte of your choice (by default a respectable black), and rendered to an attached framebuffer device.
+Images it receives are appropriately converted and resized, composed against a matte of your choice (by default a respectable black), and rendered to an attached framebuffer device.

 It was my pleasure to assemble these bytes with thrift and economy.
 They